14H034160212/fairseq/examples/roberta/README.race.md

 l) If you want to run the command into the Jupyter notebook.
 Here is the fixed command. https://github.com/pytorch/fairseq/issues/1932

 m) Here are the accuracy that I got from the experiment.
 It is working when I set the UPDATE_FREQ=16.
 The training accuracy is going to 0.83 after the first epoch and the loss is doing gradient descent.
 Here is the training and validation result in the end.
 The average training accuracy is 0.96072 and the average validation accuracy is 0.833231.
-The testing result in the end.
-The average test accuracy is 86.8.

 Training and validation result
 ```